wp-plugins/login-alert-notification/readme.txt

 * Add some push notification services (Prowl, NMA, Pushover)

 == Upgrade Notice ==

+= 0.51 =
+* More detail alert - login success/failure and login form submitted with blank or not

 = 0.45 =
 * NEW: Redirection after login failure